 How many people are clicking on your website within a month or a year?
 The number of those people is what is referred to as online traffic.
 The goal of every marketer is to attract as much traffic as possible through search engine optimization.
-You can also drive traffic to your website through video marketing on YouTube or through social media marketing.
-The main reasons that you need to bring in traffic include increasing sales, boosting conversions, and reaching out to new markets.
+You can also drive traffic to your website through video marketing on YouTube or through social media marketing campaigns.
+The main reasons that you need to bring in traffic include increasing sales, boosting conversions, and reaching out to new markets and for your Holiday Marketing.
 But you cannot tell if you have achieved any of those objectives without knowing how much traffic you got within a specified session and how much engagement the visitors had with your content.

 There are several other reasons that could prompt you to find out how much traffic your website (or blog) attracts.
 Perhaps you intend to know how promising or heartbreaking your numbers are so that you know whether to increase your budget for your monthly SEO package or change your SEO consultant.
 Maybe you spied on your competitor sites and were shocked by how great their content is, so you now want to see whether they are doing better than you are in terms of online traffic.
 Or maybe everyone in your niche has changed their approach to SEO and is seemingly doing better than your site, so you want to confirm or rebut your fears.